conor-sullivan/go-todo-cli/README.md

-# Todo App
+# Go Todo App for cli

 ## Description

-Todo App is a simple command-line application written in Go that allows you to manage your tasks effectively.
+Go Todo App for cli is a simple command-line application written in Go that allows you to manage your tasks effectively.
 With this app, you can add, delete, edit, toggle, and list your todos right from your terminal.

 ## Features